CrescentRR/GoARacle/README.md

 -In the event of a tie, a random pool in that tie is selected.

--Use the spreadsheet included in the folder to track how much score is left in a world.
-"GoARacle Item Checklist.url"
+-Use the Mark Off button to get a running count of how much priority score is needed in each world.

 ## Changelog

+8/31/20: Added the Mark Off button, which allows you to check off items you find as you play.
+Fixed a bug where levels were not counted correctly.
+Fixed a bug where you could input a seed multiple times and jack up the priority score.

 8/23/20 10:34pm EST: Selecting the pnach file now starts at the Desktop instead of within the file's directory.
 Made it so pools with equal priority score would randomize which one would show up.
 Changed text in the About page that incorrectly stated that Kairi's pool contained Negative Combo, when it actually contains Berserk Charge.
 Changed the units from "PC" to "Priority Score" to more accurately represent what it means.